-The African continent have kept relatively quiet on crypto currency, except for one unique initiative, involving several African countries which came up with a joint initiative to offer crypto currencies.
+The African continent have kept relatively quiet on the topic of cryptocurrencies, except for one unique initiative, involving several African countries which came up with a joint initiative to offer cryptocurrencies.

 In South Africa, the central bank issued a statement claiming it is “open” to cryptocurrencies and blockchain technology and its potential applications.